cnio-bu/cluster_rnaseq/README.md

 * Design of the experiment, specified in `config.yaml`.
 * File `samples.tsv` to know which samples should be taken into account.

 Once the Deseq object is created, the second step is to carry out the differential expression from the *dds.rds* object generated above.
-For each contrast returns two equivalent files:
+For each contrast it returns four files:

+Two equivalent files with the default deseq2 results:

 * `(contrast)_diffexp.tsv`, a file plain text file format the data separated by tabs.
 * `(contrast)_diffexp.xlsx`, a file in excel format with the data formatted in a similar way to [Nextpresso](http://ubio.bioinfo.cnio.es/people/ograna/nextpresso/) output.

+And two equivalent files with the deseq2 results where the log2 foldchange estimates are shrunken using the function lfcShrink() from Deseq2.
+This shrinkage of the log2 foldchange estimates toward zero is performed when the information for a gene is low (low counts and high dispersion values).
+The two equivalent files contain the same columns as the default results, except for the 'stats' column which is not present in the output with shrunken log2 foldchange estimates:

+* `(contrast)_lfcShrink_diffexp.tsv`, a file plain text file format the data separated by tabs.
+* `(contrast)_lfcShrink_diffexp.xlsx`, a file in excel format with the data formatted in a similar way to [Nextpresso](http://ubio.bioinfo.cnio.es/people/ograna/nextpresso/) output.

 ### 6. Plots.